 Hover to discover more

-The pandemic crisis and the unimaginable lock down worldwide has clearly revealed how our irrational economy has weakened local resilience.
+The pandemic crisis and the unimaginable lockdown worldwide revealed how our irrational economy has weakened local resilience.
 While cities have been promising jobs, modernity and progress, the countryside was considered to be backward and traditional.
 Yet, agriculture is the root of culture itself - seeds, soil and food tell a story, a story that teaches us something about our culture with every bite.

 With the densest biodiversity and richest wild food variety in Europe, Croatia is a pristine jewel that needs to be protected and nurtured, yet so much of its agricultural land is abandoned.